 Over the past decade, Scholarships worth over £2 million have been allocated to young people across the UK.
-We look for individuals that have a passion for aviation and a determination to succeed.
+We look for individuals that have a passion for aviation and aerospace and the determination to succeed.

-2020 will see significant changes being to our scholarships and bursaries.
-New opportunities will be introduced for the benefit of future pilots, aspiring aerospace engineers and other aviation professionals.
+2021 will see again changes to our scholarships and bursaries for which we will endeavour to deliver the maximum impact to our beneficiaries.
+New opportunities are already being introduced that will enhance the career pathways of future pilots, aspiring engineers and many other professional aviation disciplines.

 The Air League offers the broadest range of scholarships and bursaries in the UK, with over 100 opportunities being awarded annually.